shane-kercheval/mcp-this/README.md

 - If neither are provided, the tools defined in `./src/mcp_this/configs/default.yaml` are used, which are:
     - TODO: list default tools with brief descriptions

+    - Optionally install dependencies if you want to use the tools (see notes below)

 The simplest way to get started is to use default tools and replace/modify contents of `claude_desktop_config.json` with:

 ```json